nazmi/esp-buggy/docs/README.md

    # (git-bash) Attach to containerID
    winpty docker attach <containerID>

-   # No mbed-os image to reduce docker size
-   # Fetch mbed-os from github
-   mbed deploy

    # Compile to check any problem
    mbed compile -t GCC_ARM -m NUCLEO_F401RE --profile release

+   # Docker image has reduced version of mbed-os with removed targets.
+   # If you want to compile for other targets, you need to deploy mbed-os again.
+   mbed deploy
    ```

 @note Attach to the running container in VSCode, navigate to ```/root/esp-buggy``` and start developing.